mariaonoeva/stat-repo/script.md

 #### Design

+The goal of the experiment was to find out how natural are various negated polar questions in different context.
+There were three independent variables, each had two manipulations, so the design was 2 x 2 x 2.
+There variables were:

+1.  verb: V1 li and V2
+2.  indefinite: ni and nibud
+3.  context: neutral and negative

+Participants had to assess questions in different context on the scale from 1 very unnatural to 7 very natural.
+It was the dependent variable.

 #### Files

 The csv file with raw results is available in this repo (perhaps I can also load a spreadsheet with all conditions that I used for LRex?).
-There are also two files with the script – rmd and md.
-The first one is a raw RMarkdown script from RStudio, the second one is a pretty version for GitHub, which is easier to follow online.
+There are also two files with the script – qmd and md.
+The first one is a Quarto RMarkdown script from RStudio, the second one is a pretty version for GitHub, which is easier to follow online.

 ## Loading data